A dermatology nurse specializes in skin care health and skincare-related medical problems.

 - Skin cancer treatment centers

 - Acne treatment facilities

-- Hospitals and health care centers that deal with wound treatments
+- Hospitals and healthcare centers

 - Burn treatment facilities

 - Wrinkle/Age treatment centers

 - Plastic surgery facilities